 At ICAN – we support families as they work to advocate for themselves.
 With cesarean rates at all time highs – we as women must now assume more responsibility for our own births.
-As an organization, ICAN also advocates on behalf of the families in our communities – having critical conversations with international and regional organizations, researchers, policy makers, administrators, and birth professionals – making sure that our voices are heard, and that key decision makers can better understand the often complicated issues surrounding cesarean and VBAC.
-Did you know?
-Advocacy makes a difference!
+As an organization, ICAN also advocates on behalf of the families in our communities – having critical conversations with international and regional organizations, researchers, policy makers, administrators, and birth professionals – making sure that the voices of consumers are heard, and that key decision makers can better understand the often complicated issues surrounding cesarean and VBAC.

 - ICAN’s VBAC Ban Database was referenced in the NIH Conference, and the attendance of our leadership at this event led to important changes in the ACOG VBAC guidelines.